Helpful Info & Guidelines

 Finances & Banking

 It is your responsibility as a community fundraiser to manage all financial aspects of your event or activity.
-This includes record keeping and returning the funds to RSPCA QLD.
-Funds raised (along with details of income) must be submitted to RSPCA QLD within 14 days of the event.
-Supporters that donate to your online fundraising page will receive an automated tax-deductible receipt; supporters that make any offline donations may submit their details to you via the Receipt Request Register and RSPCA QLD will issue a receipt directly.
+This includes record keeping and returning the funds to RSPCA Queensland.
+Funds raised (along with details of income) must be submitted to RSPCA Queensland within 14 days of the event.
+Supporters that donate to your online fundraising page will receive an automated tax-deductible receipt.
+Supporters that make any offline donations can receive a receipt if you submit their details via the Receipt Request Form, following which RSPCA Queensland will issue a receipt directly.

-RSPCA QLD reserves the right to withdraw approval of your fundraising activity at any time if it believes any aspect of the fundraising activity no longer fits within its fundraising guidelines.
+RSPCA Queensland reserves the right to withdraw approval of your fundraising activity at any time if it believes any aspect of the fundraising activity no longer fits within its fundraising guidelines.